AineeJames/aidencancode.com/content/blog/astro-view-counter.md

 ## Declaring our component

-I am going to use [Svelte](https://svelte.dev/) for this, buy you can use any supported UI integration that Astro supports.
+I am going to use [Svelte](https://svelte.dev/) for this, but you can use any supported UI integration that Astro supports.

 In order to get the view count for a specific post, we need to include the `slug` as a prop.
-I also want this component to increment only when the `incremement` boolean prop is passed.
-Finally we
+I also want this component to increment only when the `increment` boolean prop is passed.

 ```svelte title="src/components/ViewCount.astro"
 <script lang="ts">